-Imagine for a minute you’re a salesman named Bob.
+Imagine for a minute you’re a salesperson.
 Today you’re on a very important call with a potential client.
 Multiple representatives from their office have gathered to discuss whether to hire your company for the job.
-As the call continues voices rise and fall…and are sometimes hard to hear.
+As the call continues, voices rise and fall…and are sometimes hard to hear.
 But you’re getting most of it.

 Turning the speaker up just makes it sound more distorted.
 So you simply make do, reading between the lines.
 You’re really good at that.

 As you listen, the voices sound particularly muffled for about a minute.
-Then all of a sudden you hear, “So what can your company do to help us with this, Bob? ”
+Then all of a sudden, you hear, “So what can your company do to help us with this? ”